 While you are not required to have a job offer to apply for OPT, you are only allowed 90 days of unemployment after your OPT start date.
 Unemployment days are calculated in SEVIS and you are required to update via the SEVP Portal within 10 days of your employment change or update.
 You will receive an email regarding the SEVP Portal once your OPT is approved and after your OPT start date.
 You are also required to update your address within 10 days of moving following the Address Update procedures.

 All practical training must relate to the student’s “major.”
 OPT employment that is not directly related to the major area of study would be considered a status violation.
-F-1 students are responsible for providing a written “description of how their practical training opportunity relates to their major area of study”.
-Please review the SEVP Policy Guidance: Practical Training-Determining a Direct Relationship Between Employment and a Student’s Major Area of Study prior to submitting your brief explanation.
-The explanation must include the following:
+F-1 students are responsible for providing a written “description of how their practical training opportunity relates to their major area of study", in addition to the following information:

 - job title